leonidlouis/peakflo-takehome-test/README.md

 While *it's possible* to skip steps 2 through 6, it's **not recommended**.
 Doing so would utilize your system's global `python3` environment, which might lead to potential conflicts with other projects or libraries.
 Following all the steps ensures you are working in a clean, isolated environment specific to this project.

 ## Usage
+### Interactive Mode

+If no command-line arguments are provided, the program will operate in interactive mode, prompting the user for inputs step-by-step.

 ### Command Line Arguments
 The application supports a range of arguments for flexibility:
 - `--filepath`: Specify a path to your input CSV file (default: `data/target.csv`).